Goldfinch2/T163_ctrl/README.md

 1. **Connect the Hardware:**
    - Mount the RS232 Shield on the Arduino UNO board.
    - Using the RS232 serial cable, establish a connection between the RS232 Shield and the NAD T163 amplifier.
-Implement the DB9 null modem in the connection setup.
+Connect the DB9 null modem between the cable and the shield.
    - Attach the 0.96 inch SPI OLED display to the Arduino UNO following the [guide](https://electropeak.com/learn/interfacing-0-96-inch-spi-oled-display-module-with-arduino/).

 2. **Install Required Libraries:**